 Executive Producer Tim Key said: “They could have said to us, ‘We don’t want you here this year,’ but they didn’t.
 They did want us there.
 And they made it possible for us to get there, they wrote us permissions that covered us for all sorts of eventualities – because everything was so up in the air in terms of what quarantine might or might not be necessary.
 I can’t oversell our gratitude to Guadeloupe.”

-In Death in Paradise we spend most of our time in the town of Honoré, where DI Neville Parker, played by Ralf Little, is based.
+In Death in Paradise we spend most of our time in the town of Honoré, where DI Neville Parker, played by Ralf Little, heads up Honoré Police.
 Much of the filming takes place in the commune of Deshaies, which doubles for the fictional Honoré.
 Deshaies is located on the northwest tip of Basse-Terre Island (the other “wing” of the butterfly is Grande-Terre Island).

 Honoré’s “farmer’s market” can be constructed for filming when required, and local sites are often used for key scenes – for example, Death in Paradise’s first Detective Richard Poole (Ben Miller) was killed in the beautiful botanical gardens.